s3569541/baxter-simdemo/README.md

 `docker-compose -f docker-compose-two.yml up` (to have two gazebo simulations side by side)

 This will start several containers in the background:
-- vxlab-gazebo and vxlab-gazebo2  (Simulator "gzserver" and core assets for robots)
+- gazebo and gazebo2  (Simulator "gzserver" and core assets for robots)
 - novnc, display2 (X sessions for graphical output in browser)
 - alvar-head (Marker recognition for Rosie's head camera)